 Pull’d the poor wretch from her melodious lay

-The innocence of Ophelia is played down here, and Bernhardt creates a sensuous image of the young girl as if in the throws of ecstasy, rather than the moment of her death.
+The innocence of Ophelia is played down here, and Bernhardt creates a sensuous image of the young girl as if in the throes of ecstasy, rather than the moment of her death.

-The turn of the century and Sarah Bernhardt turned her attention to film.
-Yet another example of the superstar embracing all forms of her art.
-The first film adaptation of Shakespeare’s Hamlet, starred Sarah, not as her famous stage role of Ophelia but as the eponymous hero himself:
+At the turn of the century, Sarah Bernhardt turned her attention to film.
+Yet another example of the superstar embracing all forms of her art, the first film adaptation of Shakespeare’s Hamlet starred Sarah, not as her famous stage role of Ophelia but as the eponymous hero himself:

 One of her most famous roles was as the tragic courtesan in Camille and here we see her portraying her at the age of age of 65!

-Despite being in her 60s, Sarah was still touring, making films and appearances all over the world.
-Sadly, an accident in 1906 resulted in gangrene and the leg was removed.
+Despite being in her 60s, Sarah was still touring, making films, and appearing all over the world.
+Sadly, Bernhardt’s accident in 1906 resulted in gangrene and her leg was removed.
 But did this put a stop to the indefatigable siren?
-Carried on a white palanquin, Sarah was travelling France entertaining the troops and becoming the army’s sweetheart!
+Carried on a white palanquin, Sarah traveled France, entertaining the troops and becoming the army’s sweetheart!

 Sarah continued acting right up until her death in 1923.
-Of all the actresses from the period, no one epitomises the idea of superstar more than she, and no one appears as versatile artistically as ‘The Divine Sarah’.
+Of all the actresses from the period, no one epitomized the idea of a superstar more than she did, and no one appears as artistically versatile as ‘The Divine Sarah.‘